divsg20/ScaleCoding/README.md

 # ScaleCoding
-A real-time pipeline for video-based action recognition with spatio-temporal scale coded BoW representations
+Producing a Spatio-temporal scale coded Bag-of-Words for video based action recognition

+All code is done in python 3.7